April 22, 2014

 |The first FLO wheel ever built.
 Chris still had his work clothes on.|

 By the time our first production run of wheels arrived, Chris had moved out.
-I was living in a 1,200 sqft two bedroom condo that was on the second floor.
+I was living in a 1,200 square foot, two bedroom condo that was on the second floor.
 It was the obvious choice for our warehouse, lol.
 Needless to say, every room became useful space and we both got a good workout carrying 400 boxes up and down the stairs.
-We learned more in these early shipping days then we had ever imagined.
+We learned more in these early shipping days than we had ever imagined.
 We struggled to process 80 wheels in one day.
 We now can process over 300 on a good day.
-Henry Ford was onto something.
+Henry Ford was onto something with his assembly line idea.

 |The living room.|